pysam-developers/pysam/doc/usage.rst

 Opening a samfile
 =================

-The first operation is to import the pysam module and open a :class:`pysam.AlignmentFile`::
+To begin with, import the pysam module and open a :class:`pysam.AlignmentFile`::

    import pysam